top of page

 GETTING TO THE RANCH

 The ranch road is about a 50 minute drive on gravel roads from the highway to the camping site at the top of The Butt.
-Please air up your spare tires!
+Please air up your spare tires and fill your gas tank!

 You will have to pass through a Border Patrol Checkpoint on your way to the ranch.